RaghuGulati/GMP-Programs/README.md

 After executing all the commands you are ready to write program.

 # Compiling and Executing the Program
-Write any C/C++ program using gmp or take the sample program prg1.cpp from this repository.
+Write any C/C++ program using gmp or take the sample program prg1.cpp or prg1.c from this repository.

 for compiling the program: